-- If overweight, lose weight (see next page). - Avoid fatty foods, especially pig fat, and foods with a lot of sugar or starch.
-Always use vegetable oil instead of pig fat. - Prepare and eat food with little or no salt. - Do not smoke.
+- If overweight, lose weight (see next page). - Avoid fatty meats and foods with a lot of sugars, carbohydrates, and salt (sodium).
+Use vegetable oils instead of animal fats. - Prepare and eat food with little or no salt. - Do not smoke.
 Do not drink much alcohol. - When the blood pressure is very high, the health worker may give medicines to lower it.
-Many people can lower their blood pressure by losing weight if they are fat (next page), and by learning to relax.
+Many people can lower their blood pressure by losing weight if they weigh too much (next page), and by learning to relax.